 This translation import is referred to as key-based import as it is based on a 1:1 mapping of an original language resource file and its translated version, using keys.
 A key is a unique identifier for a string.
 Most of the supported file types listed above are fixed file formats that generate keys for each string automatically.
 Unlike most, CSV files require manual creation of keys for each string.
 A key can contain letters, numbers, and some special characters (such as hyphens or underscores).

 The import file must contain a unique key for each string, for example;

 |Key||Source Strings||Translated Strings|

-As the source locale is required for this translation import, the translations are aligned at a string-level, meaning the source locale maps to the target locale per string, as seen above.
+As the source language is required for this translation import, the translations are aligned at a string-level, meaning the source language maps to the target language per string, as seen above.
 Ensure your translated file is parsed correctly before importing to ensure the translations are truly aligned.